zth/rescript-relay/rescript-relay-documentation/docs/getting-started.md

 You can go ahead and start it in watch mode right away (`yarn relay:watch`) in a separate terminal. _Please note that you'll need to be aware of the output from the compiler_ as it will tell you when there are issues you'll need to fix.

-> Using VSCode?
-Our [dedicated VSCode extension](vscode-extension) will run the Relay compiler for you automatically.
-Check it out!

 The Relay compiler is really awesome.
 If you're interested there's plenty more to read about the compiler and how RescriptRelay uses it [here](the-compiler).

 ## Setting up the Relay environment